franz-net/certMaker/README.md

 ![](S_Prompts.gif)

 ### Features
-* The "silent" mode uses the "flag" package
 * The "wizard" mode uses the <a href="https://github.com/manifoldco/promptui">promptui</a> package
-* Certificates can be verified using OpenSSL
+* Certificates can be verified using OpenSSL ```openssl verify -verbose -CAfile cacert.pem  server.crt```

-## Nice to haves
+## Wishlist
-I'll be working in adding these features:
-* Encrypt SQLite DB to enhance security for storing Certificates and Keys
+* Database to store CAs, Key's and Certs
-* Potentially add a web version of the application
-* Add querying for past Certificates or CA's
+* Webapp to manage the certificates
 * Add tests